SvetlaGeorgieva/signalRChat-msgpack/README.md

 ## How to capture server-client communication with Fiddler Everywhere
 - Open Fiddler Everywhere
+- Make sure Live Traffic is "Paused"
 - Click on 'Open Browser'
-- In the new opened browser instance, paste the address: https://localhost:7276/
+- In the newly opened browser instance, paste the address: https://localhost:7276/
 - A WebSocket tunnel session will appear in the Live Traffic grid.
 (WebSocket tunnels have Status Code = 101.
 You can use this to filter the Grid)
+- Send a few messages with the app.
 - All messages from/to this chat instance will be visible in the WebSocket tunnel -> Inspectors -> Messages
-- The Message tab will show the serialized with MessagePack object that was sent from the server.
+- The Message tab will show the serialized with MessagePack data that was sent from the server.
 ![image](https://user-images.githubusercontent.com/6852385/183068385-b5e5c9b1-0972-41ef-8424-0f868177188a.png)